 The overall average price determines the estimated SKU price of a brand compared to its competition.
 In other words, it helps to understand the “price market share” of a brand versus its competitors.
 Additionally, brands get an idea of the top “price performers” based on the total sold units.

-mFilterIt's e-commerce Competitive Analysis determines ASPs across pin codes, locations, platforms, sub-categories, SKU-wise, sub-brand-wise, and variant.
+mFilterIt’s e-commerce intelligence solution determines ASPs across pin codes, locations, platforms, sub-categories, SKU-wise, sub-brand-wise, and variants.
 Using this information, brands can increase/decrease the production of a variant, alter investments in the marketing budget, or increase/decrease distribution in a specific region.

 ● Average Price Per SKU Unit